networkchristo/git/README.md

 This is a sample repository to study git

-This is a useless respository
+This is an useless respository